kelezoli/30DaysOfSWA/www/README.md

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-Icons are in SVG format from Microsoft [IconCloud](https://iconcloud.design/) and customized to theme colors with CSS.

 ### Installation